Thoughts from our trip to Aruba

 Before this trip to Aruba we discovered our youngest boy, Connor, had developed a fear of wind.
 The minute he felt wind hit his face, he would run back inside crying.
 Because it’s always windy in Aruba, the moment we stepped out of the airport, and he felt the strong wind hit his face, he immediately freaked out and tried running back inside the airport.

 The first few days in Aruba were rough (in the above photo, Connor is actually sitting in his stroller hidden behind that towel), but this trip helped him get over his fear.
 He is no longer scared of the wind.

 The beaches are fabulous!

-The beaches on the west coast of Aruba are some of the nicest beaches we’ve ever seen.
-We would easily rank them in our top 5 for most beautiful beaches in the world.
+The beaches in Aruba are some of the nicest beaches we’ve ever witnessed.
+We would easily rank Aruba beaches in our top 5 for most beautiful beaches in the world.
 Bold statement, but true.
 Seriously, look at that photo above!
 That’s Eagle Beach.